dfinity/interface-spec/spec/index.md

 ### IC method `load_snapshot` {#ic-take_snapshot}

 This method loads a snapshot identified by `snapshot_id` onto the canister.
-It fails if the snapshot was previously deleted.
+It fails if no snapshot with the specified `snapshot_id` was created or if the snapshot was already deleted.

-Only controllers can take a snapshot of a canister and restore it.
+Only controllers can take a snapshot of a canister and load it back to the canister.

 :::note